ISISComputingGroup/ibex_developers_manual/New-Starters.md

 ## Welcome!

-This page is designed to be used as a comprehensive reference to getting started with EPICS.
+This page is designed to be used as a comprehensive reference to getting started in the Instrument Controls team.
 Written by new starters, for new starters.
 It's a collection of useful resources which will speed up your onboarding and get you developing.

 ## Using the Developer Wiki